juanrb/react-grid-layout-next/README.md

 // If you choose to use custom keys, you can specify that key in the layout
 // array objects like so:
 // {i: string, x: number, y: number, w: number, h: number}
-layout: ?array = null, // If not provided, use data-grid props on children
+layout?: array = null, // If not provided, use data-grid props on children

-// Margin between items [x, y] in px.
-margin: ?[number, number] = [10, 10],
+// Margin between items [x, y] in px. margin?: [number, number] = [10, 10],

-// Padding inside the container [x, y] in px
-containerPadding: ?[number, number] = margin,
+// Padding inside the container [x, y] in px containerPadding?: [number, number] = margin,

 // Rows have a static height, but you can change this based on breakpoints
 // if you like.
-rowHeight: ?number = 150,
+rowHeight?: number = 150,

 // Configuration of a dropping element.
 Dropping element is a "virtual" element
 // which appears when you drag over some element from outside.